 It worked out well for us setting up here as it meant there were a lot fewer people, and we were only a short walk from the carpark, park, and town.

 It was still really sandy close to the bank and into the water but there were quite a few rocks from where the tide comes in as well.

 Luckily we had set up our stuff close to the bank and away from the water as shortly after we arrived the tide had come in.

 The boys loved seeing all the boats coming in and out of the harbour and each time a larger boat went through it created fun waves that the boys loved playing in.

-ext-The-Sea?
+Have you been to Wells Next-The-Sea?
 Let us know what you thought in the comments below!